BioClub/labU/README.md

 2. Make Production-ready HTML/CSS
 3. Implement as Theme in PHP

-# Developer
+# Development

 What we need:
+- User Management & Roles
-- Multi-lingual Pages/Post Tyepes
+- Multi-lingual JP/EN
+- MarkDown
 - Custom Post/Page Types (ie. Events, Inventory, News)
 - Strong Custom Fields Support
+- Server-side Image Resize

 ## Option 1: Wordpress

 While the basic Wordpress is free and open-source, the necessary plug-ins that are needed for a complex, multi-lingual site are not.
 Both [WPML](https://wpml.org/purchase/) and [Advanced Custom Fields/ACF](https://www.advancedcustomfields.com) have switch their previous "life-time" accounts to yearly-billed account.
 That means we would have to pay each year $99 for WMPL and $149 for ACF.